Panasonic LX10 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the LX10 and the A7R III are recent models that are part of the current product line-up.
-The LX10 replaced the earlier Panasonic LX7, while the A7R III followed on from the Sony A7R II.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic LX10 better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.